x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 - You can only use Security & Compliance Center PowerShell to perform the procedures in this topic.
 To connect to Security & Compliance Center PowerShell, see [Connect to Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-scc-powershell).

 > [!TIP]
 > Having problems?
 Ask for help in the Microsoft Tech Community.
-Visit it at: [Microsoft Tech Community - Exchange](https://techcommunity.microsoft.com/t5/exchange/ct-p/Exchange).
+Visit it at [Microsoft Tech Community - Exchange](https://techcommunity.microsoft.com/t5/exchange/ct-p/Exchange).

 ## Use Security & Compliance Center PowerShell to delete items from the Recoverable Items folder for mailboxes that aren't placed on hold or don't have single item recovery enabled
 You can delete items in the Recoverable Items folder by using the [New-ComplianceSearch](https://docs.microsoft.com/powershell/module/exchange/new-compliancesearch) and [New-ComplianceSearchAction](https://docs.microsoft.com/powershell/module/exchange/new-compliancesearchaction) cmdlets in Security & Compliance Center PowerShell.